These Chewy Oatmeal Peanut Butter Butterscotch Cookies are deliciously soft and will quickly become family favorite.

 I was never really a butterscotch fan that was until I met my husband, who literally love butterscotch chips more than chocolate chips.
-Now let me clarify I DO NOT like butterscotch more than chocolate, but it has become a nice change up in our favorite cookie recipe every once in a while.

 Grab a glass of milk and get ready to devour 1, 2 or 5 of these Chewy Oatmeal Peanut Butter Butterscotch Cookies.
-Enjoy!
-XOXO San

-How to makeย Chewy Oatmeal Peanut Butter Butterscotch Cookies?
+How to make Chewy Butterscotch Cookies?

 Preheat oven to 350 degrees F (175 degrees C).

 In a large mixing bowl beat together butter and peanut butter until well combined.
-Add brown sugar, granulated sugar, and vanilla and beat until smooth.
+Add brown sugar, granulated sugar, honey and vanilla and beat until smooth.

 Beat in eggs.